SuboptimalEng/graphite/README.md

-### ⚠️ This repo is for demo purposes only -- DO NOT use this app to edit your markdown files!
+### ⚠️ This repo is for demo purposes only -- DO NOT use this app to edit your markdown files ⚠️
 ---

 # Graphite